qq1012510777/cuDFNsys/README.md

 _src_: source files containing definitions of functions/classes

-Other directories are all about my personal examples (user's interfaces), with different purposes, meanwhile showing that how to call _cuDFNsys_ functions, with cmake and other tools.
+Other directories are all about my personal examples (user's interfaces), with different purposes, meanwhile showing that how to call _cuDFNsys_ functions, with `make` and other tools.